 But many authorities from different countries don’t want to replicate the Dutch model.

-The Mayor of Amsterdam doesn’t seem to favor the Dutch approach either, as he accepts plans to move ahead with a coffee shop ban for tourists.
+The Mayor of Amsterdam doesn’t seem to favour the Dutch approach either, as he accepts plans to move ahead with a coffee shop ban for tourists.

 He believes that cannabis tourism in Amsterdam has led to a massive concentration on cannabis coffee shops, and heightened concerns about the use of other hard drugs and organised crime.